I was trying to set up a Golang server with a MongoDB database

 |

-.
-It makes sense given the meaning of the names: host internet localhost
+docker-compose up.
+It makes sense given the meaning of the names: host internet localhost,

 Since containers are wrapped inside pods in Openshift/Kubernetes, communications between containers/pods are through services.
 Therefore, it makes sense to use service name for DNS server instead of localhost/container/image name.